Daley Thompson: Promotional activities

+Personal bests

+Information from World Athletics profile unless otherwise noted.

 After athletics

+Football

 Thompson was forced to retire from athletics in 1992, due to a persistent hamstring injury.
-In the 1990s, he briefly played reserve team football for Mansfield Town and played one first-team game for Non-League side Stevenage F.C. before having a short spell at Non-League side Ilkeston F.C.
+In the 1990s, he briefly played reserve team football for Mansfield Town and played for non-league teams Stevenage Borough and Ilkeston.

-He also worked as fitness coach for Wimbledon F.C. and Luton Town football clubs.
-He also took part in motorsport, entering the Ford Credit Fiesta Challenge Championship in 1994.
+He also worked as fitness coach for Wimbledon and Luton Town.

+Motor Racing

+Daley Thompson took up Motor Racing full-time in the 1993 National Saloon Car Cup, driving a Peugeot 106.
+He competed in the lowest class (Class E) for up-to-1400cc cars and won his class at Thruxton.
+He also entered his Peugeot in the 1993 Willhire 24 Hour race at Snetterton, sharing with Joel Wykeham and then-Peugeot BTCC works driver Eugene O'Brien.
+Thompson also took part in the 1994 Ford Credit Fiesta Challenge Championship.

+Other

 Thompson worked as a fitness trainer and motivational speaker, as well as appearing at corporate events.
-In 1994 Thompson trained with Reading Football Club and even scored in a friendly against Leatherhead.
+In 1994 Thompson trained with Reading Football Club and scored in a friendly against Leatherhead.

 Thompson was an ambassador for the London 2012 Summer Olympics, focusing during the bid stage on highlighting the benefits that hosting the Olympics would bring to education and sport in schools.
 He also took part in the 2011 TV series Jamie's Dream School.

 In 2015, Thompson opened his own gym, Daley Fitness, located on Upper Richmond Road in London.
-In 2018, he joined Masterchef Gary Barnshaw and co founded DT10 Sports, creating & selling a range of low-sugar protein shakes and sports bars.
+In 2018, he joined chef Gary Barnshaw and co-founded DT10 Sports, creating and selling a range of low-sugar protein shakes and sports bars.

+In April 2025, Thompson entered the Celebrity Big Brother house to appear as a housemate on the twenty-fourth series.

-Public persona
+Public image

 Thompson was a natural showman who endeared himself to the British public with his irreverent personality and anti-establishment attitude.
-He won the BBC Sports Personality of the Year award in 1982, and was appointed an MBE in the 1983 New Year Honours, and promoted to the CBE in the 2000 New Year Honours.
+He won the BBC Sports Personality of the Year award in 1982, was appointed an MBE in the 1983 New Year Honours and promoted to the CBE in the 2000 New Year Honours.